lumeland/lume.land/docs/core/components.md

 Components can be saved in subdirectories.
 For example, the `button` component could be saved in the `ui` subdirectory (`_components/ui/button.vto`).
-In this case, you can access this component with `comp.ui.button`.
+In this case, you can access this component with `comp.ui.button()`.

 The component is an **async function** that accepts an object with the properties.
-This component is available in any other template engine.
-For example, JavaScript:
+This component is available in all template engines.

+### JS/TS templates:

+Example of using the `button` component in a JavaScript page:

 ```js
 export default async function ({ comp }) {